-Lately, I noticed that environmentalists only talk about radical changes that will in their opinion save the planet from dying.
+Lately, I noticed that social media environmentalists only talk about radical changes that will in their opinion save the planet from dying.

 By radical changes I mean close down all companies, force hard-working billionaires to give up all their money and everyone must go zero-waste like last week.